firebase/functions-samples/fulltext-search/README.md

 Create an Algolia account at [www.algolia.com](https://www.algolia.com/)

-Set the `algolia.key` and `algolia.password` Google Cloud environment variables to match the Algolia Key and Secret of your account.
+Set the `algolia.key` and `algolia.secret` Google Cloud environment variables to match the Algolia Key and Secret of your account.
 For this use:

 ```bash
 firebase functions:config:set algolia.key="mykey" algolia.secret="secret"